xsdk-project/installxSDK/README.md

 * To prevent downloading a particular package, add the argument \-\-download-xxx=0, for example, \-\-download-trilinos=0
 * To use an already installed package, add the argument \-\-with-xxx-dir=/dir, for example, \-\-with-boost-dir=/usr/local
+* To install a single package you must turn off all the package you do not want.

 ##Obtaining the script